Key Points

 It is possible to direct too much time and resources to a reliance on acceptance sampling.
 It should not take away from the prevention of defects and the improvement of processes.

-3. Know your objective
+3. Know Your Objective

 For a valid sampling plan, it should start by deciding on an objective for the plan.
 Then comes selecting the appropriate LTPD and AQL.
-Then comes the determination of what producer and consumer risk create the correct amount of protection.
+Then comes the determination of what producer and consumer risk creates the correct amount of protection.

 In the real world of business, particularly in manufacturing, it is almost assured that you will come across the need for a sampling plan.
 Knowing Lot Tolerance Percent Defective and how to work it into your plan is a vital tool for the health of your business.